 Ph.D., M.A., University of California, Berkeley

 B.A., Rutgers University

-Nnamdi Pole earned his doctorate from the University of California, Berkeley, in 1999 and completed his postdoctoral fellowship at the University of California, San Francisco, in 2001.
-He has been a board member of the American Psychological Association Trauma Division (56) and the International Society for Traumatic Stress Studies (ISTSS).
-He is also a fellow of the American Psychological Society.
+Nnamdi Pole earned his doctoral degree in clinical psychology from the University of California, Berkeley, in 1999 and completed his postdoctoral fellowship at the University of California, San Francisco, in 2001.
+He is a licensed Psychologist and a fellow of the American Psychological Society.